Judging & Voting

 Here at Pocket-lint we like to do things differently.
 Whilst other awards judge products on either all public votes, all experts opinions, or just members of the editorial teams, at Pocket-lint, everyones opinion matters.

-There are 18 categories, plus Product of the Year.
+There are 18 categories, plus The Fast Award and Product of the Year.
 Each category at shortlist stage will have eight nominations, chosen by the team at Pocket-lint from the longlist.

 Voting is simple and easy and allows you to vote for the products you want to win, you do not need to vote in each category.